smile-soft/ipcc-agent.js/README.md

 ```
 Note: include lib's script before your web application javascript flies

-Note: If you are using Smile IPCC built-in web server for your web application, than your destination directory on the server would be
+Note: If you are using Smile IPCC built-in web server for your web application than your destination directory on the server would be
 ```
 <path to Smile IPCC directory on the server>/web/
 ```
-otherwise put files to your web server accordingly to your web application structure.
+otherwise put files to your web server according to your web application structure.

 ### Getting started
 Module exposes one global object `SmileSoft`, which emits global events from all connected modules.
 It has three public methods: